HugoCasa/hach-project/index.md

 <br>

 ### Sentiment and complexity
 Wait.
 Let us take a step back.
 Where does gender stand in the whole climate change debate ?
+What is the global sentiment of the speakers, are they generally positive 😃 or rather negative 😞 ?
+How complex is the language ?
+Uttermost brilliance 🧐 or easier to understand words 🤩 ?

 # Greta sailing over the big pond